-We are no longer a pen and paper society.
+We are no longer a pen-and-paper society.
 The generation of the typewriter is all but gone.
-Technology has moved into the digital era and it is imperative that you learn or hire a virtual assistant who can assist you in managing your email efficiently and effectively.
+Technology has moved into the digital era, and it is imperative that you learn or hire a virtual assistant who can assist you in managing your email efficiently and effectively.
 Here are a few pointers to assist you in proper email management:

 Get the Proper Tools

 Getting it organized is probably the hardest part.
 Really!
 You have to figure out how you want to implement your organization structure for your email.
-You can do this by creating folders, sub-folders, categories, colors, and creating rules, but once you have put this into place maintaining its structure is simple.
+You can do this by creating folders, sub-folders, categories, colors, and creating rules, but once you have put this into place, maintaining its structure is simple.

 Proper Record Storage

-If there is a document, image, contact information that you really need to keep then deal with it accordingly.
+If there is a document, image, contact information that you really need to keep, then deal with it accordingly.
 Save the document in your document storage system, save that image in your image storage system, and put that contact information into your contact database or management system.
 Then deal with the email accordingly.
 Flag it for follow-up, categorize it, delete it or archive it.
 Be sure you have a proper record storage system in place to ensure that your documents, images, and contact information can be properly dealt with.
 Be sure to click here to learn more about proper record storage or backing up your data.

 Do you really need to keep that email?
-If not delete it.
+If not, delete it.
 It is that simple.

 Vacation eMail Management

 What do I do when I am away on vacation?
 Vacations are wonderful, but it can be dreadful returning to an overload of emails that need to be dealt with before I can do any other work.
-Here’s a few simple suggestions to help you come back to a much cleaner inbox.
+Here are a few simple suggestions to help you come back to a much cleaner inbox.
 Now I’m not saying you won’t have to catch up on emails, but these few tips will make it easier to deal with and keep it cleaner.